When it comes to swiping tourist wallets, European pickpockets are in a whole league of their own.

 Dress like locals would: European fashion is very toned down – neutrals (not Hawaiian prints!!) are common.
 Of course, what to pack depends on where you’re travelling, but make sure to do some research about the local mode of dress before you take off.
 In a similar vein, I need to say…

 Avoid cheesy tourist garb: Fanny packs, pants with too many zippers and bucket hats are big no no’s.

 Never stop in the middle of a crowded place to whip your map out: Nothing says “I’m not from here” more than squinting over a giant paper map in the middle of an intersection.
 Trust me, I’ve seen it.
 Sometimes humanity scares me.

 8. Don’t look like you’d be good to rob

 It sounds like common sense, but if you walk around with that shiny new iPhone in hand, with a string of pearls around your neck and a throng of Louis Vuitton shopping bags, yes someone is probably gonna want to rob you (like, I probably would).

-Ditch the luxury shopping bags: If you do choose to splash out on new Christian Louboutins, then I say treat yo’self.
+- Ditch the luxury shopping bags: If you do choose to splash out on new Christian Louboutins, then I say treat yo’self.
 BUT be wary of flaunting those big shopping bags as you walk about.
-I know they’re fun and make you feel like a movie star, BUT they are also an instant sign that you have cash to part with 😉

-Hide your phone: We are so dependent on our phones these days that we always have them out, and forget just how easy they are to steal.
-Phone snatching is becoming increasingly common, so I highly recommend you keep your phone concealed rather than walk with it just in your hand.
+- Hide your phone: Phone snatching is becoming increasingly common, so I highly recommend you keep your phone concealed rather than walk with it just in your hand.
 Also, make sure you don’t just leave it on your dining table when eating outdoors.